dmbarbour/glas/docs/GlasDesign.md

 ### Provenance Tracking

-Manually tracing data to its sources is challenging and error-prone.
-Glas further hinders manual tracking because language module compiler functions cannot refer to file or module names.
-This ensures code can be moved or shared without changing its meaning.
-Only content-addressed provenance is possible, e.g. based on secure hash of binary, or notation within the code.
+The glas module system hinders manual provenance tracking, e.g. the compiler doesn't even have access to a filename.
+This hinders debugging.
+OTOH, even if I try to improve things, manual provenance tracking is almost doomed to failure when dealing with layers of macros, user-defined languages, etc..

-I hope to support provenance tracking in a more systematic manner, such that all data is traced to its sources without any explicit effort by the programmers.
-This might involve something similar to [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) heuristics, e.g. assuming that widely used/tested dependencies (such as language parser code) contributes 'less' as a source.
+I want to automate provenance tracking at a lower layer, i.e. automatically track which regions of input are most likely to be relevant to a given region of output.
+This might involve something similar to [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) heuristics, giving less weight to widely tested dependencies.

 ### Computation Model